Originally posted by bustero in skyscrapercity forum.

 airlines, e.g., Emirates, Etihad, Qatar, and Saudia, to use the Philippine air traffic rights for

+compensation at no cost, only revenues to PAL.
 It is not the mandate of PAL to collect

 “compensation” from foreign airlines for the use of Philippine air traffic rights.
 Those [rights]